Periodic Reporting for period 3 - AURORA (Achieving a new European Energy Awareness.)

 Specific Objective 3.
 To create Ambassadors for climate action.

 II.
-The algorithm is implemented in the AURORA ENERGY TRACKER app for 5 European countries.
-More than 800 users accounts have provided AURORA near 45,000 energy data consumption habits in a citizen science projecvt.
+The algorithm is implemented in the AURORA ENERGY TRACKER app for 27 European countries and the UK.
+More than 1900 users accounts have provided AURORA near 210,000 energy data consumption habits in a citizen science project.
+Exploitation is looking for a global international adoption.

 IV.
-To create educational hubs and encourage public bodies to constitute energy communities using different business models that reflect local legislative and cultural challenges.
-As for June 24, University of Aarhus has already created the energy community , involving micro-investments from 121 people of the University, while the other four demonstrators are close to reaching the milestone.
+The creation of educational hubs and encouragement public bodies to constitute energy communities using different business models that reflect local legislative and cultural challenges.
+As for June 24, University of Aarhus has already created the energy community , involving micro-investments from 121 people of the University.
+In Madrid a similar approach allowed to install a PV facility and 2 heat-pumps in a primary school with 161 people.
+A similar approach is ending in the UK (Forest of Dean) and a virtual energy Community has been also created at the University of Ljubljana.

-In summary, the AURORA project has made significant strides in implementing its rationale during the first 18 months of the project.
+In summary, the AURORA project has made significant strides in implementing its rationale.
 AURORA comprehensive approach not only facilitates the adoption of clean energy technologies but also cultivates a culture of sustainability and inspires collective action towards a greener future.

 The Stockholm Environment Institute has only identified five programs acting in this direction, on of them is AURORA.
 Therefore, AURORA must demonstrate how different citizen science models can be globally useful.
 Our goal is to be able to: